Deprivation and poverty data

 The financial hardship toolkit presents a range of data relating to poverty, deprivation and financial hardship for districts within Kent.
 Data from a range of official sources is presented in four themed pages looking at unemployment and benefits, families, older people and households

-The children in poverty report (PDF, 718.4 KB) looks at a several measures focussing on child poverty and deprivation.
+The children in poverty report (PDF, 1.0 MB) looks at a several measures focussing on child poverty and deprivation.
 Data is presented for the Kent County Council area and provides national and regional comparisons where available.

 There is no single definitive measure of child poverty.